simon-brooke/post-scarcity/docs/Cons-space.md

 A string.
 The tag value of a STRG cell is that unsigned 32 bit integer which, when considered as an ASCII string, reads 'STRG'.
 The count of a STRG cell is always non-zero.
 The mark is up to the garbage collector.
 The Car of an STRG cell contains a single UTF character.
 The Cdr of an STRG cell contains a cons-pointer to the remainder of the string, or NIL if this is the end of the string.

 Note that in this definition a string is not an atom, which is probably right.
-But we also at this stage don't have an idea of a [[symbol]].
+But we also at this stage don't have an idea of a [symbol](Interning-strings.html).
 Very likely we'll end up with the idea that a string which is bound to a value in a namespace is for our purposes a symbol.

 Note, however, that there's a risk that we might have two instances of strings comprising identical characters in identical order, one of which was bound in a namespace and one of which wasn't; string equality is something to worry about.

 ### TIME

-At nanosecond resolution (if I've done my arithmetic right), 128 bits will represent a span of 1 x 10²² years, or much longer than from the big bang to the [estimated date of fuel exhaustion of all stars](https://en.wikipedia.org/wiki/Timeline_of_the_far_future).
+At nanosecond resolution (if I've done my arithmetic right), 128 bits will represent a span of 1 x 10<sup>22</sup> years, or much longer than from the big bang to the [estimated date of fuel exhaustion of all stars](https://en.wikipedia.org/wiki/Timeline_of_the_far_future).
 So I think I'll arbitrarily set an epoch 14Bn years before the UNIX epoch and go with that.
 The time will be unsigned - there is no time before the big bang.

 ### TRUE